StefanoFrontini/github-dashboard/README.md

 - Opened Pull Requests by Day
   - Display PRs opened by day over a period of a month

 So I decided to make authenticated requests with a personal github token that expires in 30 days.
 This way I increased the rate limit up to 5.000 calls per hour.
+While developing the dashboard I used dummy data which I then used as a fallback in case something goes wrong with the API.

 #### Github API - pagination

-To display the two metrics above I had to go back one month in time.
+To display the two metrics above I had to go back one month in time from the current date.
 Sometimes the first 100 results - which is the maximum you can get from one API call - was not enough.
 So I decided to take advantage of the pagination feature of the GitHub API.

 ```javascript
   const subtractMonth = (date) => {